parthasdey2304/to-do-list/README.md

-# To-Do-List
+# This is a basic To Do list using JAVA
-This is a pretty basic to do list using java.awt
+**This is a pretty basic to do list using java.awt.
+You can schedule you work over here.
+Plan you entire day with this**

+# Upcoming features
+Some of the upcoming features include:
++ Better UI design
++ Set time to each and every task
++ Task scheduler and reminder

 # Prerequisites
 You would need to install: